Jayasimman-P-K/Jayasimman-P-K/README.md

-## I'm a Student @ VIT Vellore, Developer, and Learner!!
+## I'm a Student @ VIT Vellore, Developer, and Freelancer!!

 - 👯 I’m looking for an intern oppurtunity as a software developer
-- 🌱 I’m currently learning everything 🤣(Self thought Software Engineer)
+- 🌱 I’m currently learning everything 🤣(Self-thought Software Engineer)
-- 🥅 2021 Goals: To become a full stack web developer
+- 🥅 2021 Goals: To become a full stack developer
 - ⚡ Fun fact: I love to code and to watch anime

 ### Connect with me: